This page may contain affiliate links. When you click our links and take action, we get a small comission at no cost to you. Read here for more info

-Are you looking for the best way to disinfect your carpet?
+Are you looking for How to Disinfect Carpets?
 Then look no further as all you need to know will be revealed in this article titled how to disinfect carpets.
 From various findings by microbiologists, carpets usually harbor bacteria, germs, and allergens without you even realizing it.
 Humans and our pets bring pollutants into the home on the shoes and feet.

-Below are 4 steps to help you keep the carpet in your home clean:
+Below are 4 steps to help you clean your carpet like a professional:

 - Have a “no shoes” policy indoors and place doormats at every entrance of your home.
 This is because shoes worn outside can bring in residue from pet droppings and dirt.
 To reduce contamination, occasionally wipe the bottom of shoes with a disinfectant.